afiefakbar55/capstone_data_analysis/README.md

 # CAPSTONE DATA ANALYSIS

+The data and video presentation can be downloaded here : https://drive.google.com/drive/folders/1suPofGH6TwxvKuZN4mnOQLaqIauMe0md

 # Context
 There are a lot of improvements made by Youtube channel until now.
 It is one of the most used Social Media Website and Apps all the time around the world.
 Currently the user traffic in Youtube is also rises from the past years until now and people start seeing business opportunities in Youtube.
 So, We are the youtube ads consultant which provides analysis and recommendation for the people or company that want to sell their products using Youtube and engage more audiences in Youtube.